-Western Asset is a global fixed-income manager with over \$389 billion2 in assets under management.
-Western Asset is a Specialised Investment Manager of Franklin Resources, Inc., one of the world's largest asset managers, with over US\$1.372 trillion in assets.
+Western Asset is a global fixed income manager with over \$280 billion in assets under management as of 31 December 2024.
+Western Asset is a Specialised Investment Manager of Franklin Resources, Inc., one of the world's largest asset managers, with over \$1.58 trillion in assets as of 31 December 2024.
 Franklin Resources, Inc. is a holding company that operates under the Franklin Templeton® brand name.
-Franklin Templeton issues its own TCFD report, which is independent of this report.
+Franklin Templeton issues its own TCFD report independent of this report.